Ceri Powell: Other roles

 Powell sat for three years on the United Nations advisory board for Sustainable Energy for All, chaired by the UN Secretary General.

 She has twice featured on the Fortune Magazine Most Powerful Women list, in 2013, ranked number 21 in 2014, and has been a strong advocate of increasing female involvement in industry.
 In 2015, she was described as one of the top six most powerful women in oil and gas.

 In November 2014 Powell was awarded an honorary doctorate from Heriot-Watt University for services to geoscience and in 2015 she was made an honorary fellow at her alma mater, Cardiff University.

 In April 2014, Powell was appointed as a non-executive director of Carillion serving on the audit, remuneration, nomination and business integrity committees, and chairing the sustainability committee in 2015.
 She resigned with effect from 31 March 2017.
 Following the company's 2018 liquidation, in January 2021 the Insolvency Service said it would seek to ban eight former Carillion directors, including Powell, from holding senior boardroom positions.
+However, a trial due to start on 16 October 2023 was cancelled after the Insolvency Service decided it was not in the public interest to pursue Powell and four others.